-Routes are plowed on a priority basis with arterial roadways (primary access roads that provide critical connections throughout community), collector roadways (primary access into and out of residential areas), and school routes being top priorities.
-Clearing those roadways first enables emergency services to gain access into all residential areas normally with a few blocks of each residence.
+Routes are plowed on a priority basis, with arterial roadways (primary access roads that provide critical connections throughout the community), collector roadways (primary access into and out of residential areas), and school routes being top priorities.
+Clearing those roadways first enables emergency services to access all residential areas normally within a few blocks of each residence.

 Are cul-de-sacs plowed after every storm?

 Local streets and cul-de-sacs are plowed after every storm unless the snow is expected to melt over the following 24 hours.
 An exception is if the street has hills and curves that could become hazardous to motorists.
 With heavy storms, snow may not be removed until arterial roadways and collector roadways are plowed.

 When plowing, why don't you pile snow on the side of the street that melts quicker?

 Plowing crews cannot flip the plow back and forth due to curved roads.
 Additionally, the City's plowing process on residential streets includes plowing one lane in each direction.
 If snow were piled higher on the side of the street that melts quicker, the residents who live on that side would have more snow to remove from their sidewalks and driveway entrances.

 After the storm, the snowplow came through and pushed snow back into my driveway entrance or sidewalk, why?

 Cleanup and widening operations often occur one to four days after the snowstorm, depending upon the storm's severity and wind conditions.
 It is often necessary to widen roads to ensure ice and snow melt from the pavement surface to keep driving lanes open.
 Unfortunately, subsequent widening operations may push snow back onto sidewalks and driveway entrances.
 This next snow on the sidewalks remains the adjacent property owner's responsibility.

 What if I have an emergency and my street isn’t plowed?